CodePushGo/website/src/content/blog/en/capacitor-apps-and-data-sharing-policies.md

 These tools, such as granular user management, channel systems, error tracking, and CI/CD integration, are widely used to address compliance challenges.
 For instance, the channel system allows developers to manage app versions for different user segments, which is especially helpful for adhering to regional data-sharing rules.
 Currently, 750 apps successfully utilize these tools in production environments [\[1\]](https://capgo.app/).

-Capgo also supports advanced security needs with customizable permissions, offering flexible organization management for enhanced control.
+CodePushGo also supports advanced security needs with customizable permissions, offering flexible organization management for enhanced control.

 ## Common Policy Issues and Fixes